Posted on: janvier 29, 2015

 It’s opened between 29th of January and 25th of May.

 This museum is located between Dam Square and the Rembrandt Square.
-If you stand on Dam Square and you have the Royal Palace behind you, follow the main street on your right.
+If you stand on la place du Dam, and you have the Royal Palace behind you, follow the main street on your right.
 This street is called Rokin.
 If you see trams and the canal, you know you’re going the right direction.
 It’s 100 yards away from the Munt Tower.